Critical Thinking in Nursing

 6 Core Critical Thinking Skills for Nurses

-The cognitive skills that underpin effective clinical reasoning.
+The cognitive skills that underpin effective clinical reasoning, based on the Delphi consensus on critical thinking.

 Interpretation